supa2/Automaton/Automaton-Machine-class.md

 If the *cnt* argument is given removes *cnt* messages from the queue.

+Note that the Automaton's messaging queue buffers messages.
+Two consecutive calls to msgWrite( MSG_ON ) will lead two calls to msgRead( MSG_ON ) to return true.
+If that's not what you want you may use msgClear( MSG_ON ) as a replacement, this will return true just a single time.

 ### int msgPeek( uint8_t id_msg ) ###

 Checks the queue for the given message type (id), if one is found leaves it in the queue and returns 1.